-The Unofficial SDMB Out of the Park Baseball League currently has an opening and we are looking to fill it.
+The Unofficial SDMB Out of the Park Baseball League currently has an opening for a new owner.

 For those of you who don’t know, OOTP is a baseball simulation game that puts you in the owner’s/General Manager’s seat.
 In short, you have a twenty-five man Major League roster, as well as three levels of minor leagues (AAA, AA and A).
 You draft and develop players, sign free agents, offer and negotiate trades, set promotion dates for your team (Bat Day, Bobblehead Day, etc.), manage your team’s finances, etc. You have to watch out for injuries to players, declining superstars and highly rated prospects that sometimes go bust.

-The Pioneers are a team with some strengths, some weaknesses and a potential problem.
+The Dragons are a team with some strengths, some weaknesses and a potential problem.

 The high points of the team are:

-There is one major potential problem with the team: Frank Nunn.
+There is, however, one major potential problem with this team: Frank Nunn.

 Your job will be to take this franchise, rebuild it (faster, stronger, better) and make it into a contender.